alexgarzao/sales-data-analyzer/README.md

 make run
 ```

 After that, all files in "data/in/*.dat" (default) will be interpreted.
 Stats file will be saved on "data/out", and the original file will be moved to "data/proc".
-Besides that anyone could see the logs on the console, all logs are keeped in a log file at "data/log/sda.log".
+Logs are sent to the console and to the log file at "data/log/sda.log".

 ## Flat file layout